-International criticism of Iran's human rights practices has been long-standing.
+U.S. and international criticism of Iran's human rights practices has been long-standing.
 State Department reports and reports from a U.N.
-Special Rapporteur cite Iran for a wide range of abuses-aside from its suppression of political opposition-including escalating use of capital punishment, executions of minors, denial of fair public trial, harsh and life-threatening conditions in prison, and unlawful detention and torture.
+Special Rapporteur have long cited Iran for a wide range of abuses-aside from its suppression of political opposition-including escalating use of capital punishment, executions of minors, denial of fair public trial, harsh and life-threatening conditions in prison, and unlawful detention and torture.